nms-scribe/nms-scribe.github.io/index.md

 As is tradition, this blog will probably begin with a burst of posts over the next few months, followed by a gradual decline until it goes ten or twenty years without anything new.

 If you are looking for something specific, see below for a list of categories, or a list of series.
 Or use the search input above to do a text search of all posts and pages.

-## On Commenting

-After several days of research, I decided that there are no good commenting systems for static websites.
-The best options I've found all require you to log in to some other service.
-I believe in the power of the shy, polite, anonymous voice, and I want my door open to them.
-And the only way I can do that without paying money[^1], or building my own server, is using Disqus.
-As I know they are a notorious site tracking system, I've set it up so it is not turned on until *you* turn it on.
-Just press the button on the bottom of each post to load the links, iframes, scripts, etc. and turn it on.

-If you are uncomfortable with Disqus, and want to make your voice heard, you have a number of options, all of which require you to have an account somewhere.
-A github account will get you into the discussions forum linked over on the left of every page.
-Other accounts will give you access to the social media links at the top of every page.
-You're still anonymous to me and the rest of its audience, you're just not anonymous to those companies.

-All comments are expected to be respectful, tolerant, rated PG, and not promotional.
-All comments require approval, which may take time.

-[^1]: My site doesn't get enough traffic to make it worth paying money for it.
+There's a section about comments way down at the bottom.

 ## Recent Posts